kijiproject/kiji/kiji-express/kiji-express-archetype/README.md

 Check out the KijiExpress project, then compile and install the archetype:

     cd kiji-express-archetype
-    mvn clean compile install
+    mvn clean install

 This adds the Express archetype to your local archetype catalog.

-To create a basic project, create a new directory in which to gernate the archetype. `cd` into that directory and run
+To create a basic project, create a new directory in which to generate the archetype. `cd` into that directory and run

     mvn archetype:generate -DarchetypeCatalog=local